noelpurde/noelpurde/README.md

 # Mirëseerdhe

-I'm Noel – a developer who loves to bring code to life.
+I'm Noel – a developer who loves technology.
 Check out my pet below, which I'm so proud of and acts depending on my mood.

 ---